matrix-org/matrix-spec/content/application-service-api.md

 entirely in the event of temporary issues, e.g. gracefully handling cases where the appservice is started before the homeserver.

-The mechanism works as follows:
+The mechanism works as follows (note: the human-readable `error` fields have been omitted for brevity):

 **Typical**